NevenNabil/Alx_GP_EventPulse/README.md

    - CSS is used for styling the HTML elements.
 It's responsible for defining the visual presentation of the web pages, including layout, colors, fonts, and more.

 6. HTML:
    - HTML is the standard markup language for creating web pages and web applications.
-It's used for defining the structure and content of web pages.
+It's used for defining the structure & content of web pages.